 Sunil Dharod and Harshad Dharod own multiple franchise restaurants in the U.S. as well as thousands of apartments.

-The Dharod family has an inspiring rags-to-riches story, starting with humble beginnings in India and going on to build a giant restaurant empire here in the U.S. They are estimated to be worth at least $80 million by the year 2021.
+The Dharod family has an inspiring rags-to-riches story, starting with humble beginnings in India and going on to build a giant restaurant empire here in the U.S. They are estimated to be worth at least $80 million.

 |Real Name||Sunil Dharod and Harshad Dharod|